 Why can't I create a board outside of a Workspace anymore?

-Moving forward, all Trello boards will be placed into a Workspace.
-For any new boards you create, you will be asked to select or create a Workspace in which to put them.
-Soon you will be prompted to create Workspaces in which to put your existing Trello boards.
+Moving forward, all Trello boards will need to be part of a Workspace.
+For any new boards you create, you will be asked to select or create a Workspace to put them in.

 Ok, but why?

 Think of a Trello Workspace as your digital office, where collaboration is happening in real-time no matter where your teammates are located.
-Everyone can look at a board and understand what’s happening live.
-Everyone can look at a Workspace and understand what work is getting done, how long it’s going to take, and who is responsible.
+Everyone can find the boards they need in their Workspaces, and understand what work is getting done, how long it’s going to take, and who is responsible.

 How do I make a personal board now?

 All boards need to be part of a Workspace, but you can definitely create a Workspace where you are the only member and use it to hold your personal boards.